iterative/dvc.org/content/blog/2021-07-13-hyperparam-tuning.md

 Let's start by talking about DVC a bit because we'll be using it to add reproducibility to our tuning process.
-This is the tool we'll be using to track changes in our data, code, and hyperparamters.
+This is the tool we'll be using to track changes in our data, code, and hyperparameters.
 With DVC, we can add some automation to the tuning process and be able to find and restore any really good models that emerge.